Baltoli/project-docs/notes/log.md

   API etc.
 * Idea of LWIP seems to be that by providing hooks, you can attach the implementation to whatever device driver you want.

+# 14/3/2017

+* Worked on getting LWIP built with TESLA - eventually have managed to get it to a point where the core LWIP static library can be built with TESLA enabled.
+  Next step is to build a small example application that uses LWIP and make sure it will all run etc.

+# 15/3/2017

+*